Evacch/node-mysql-crud/README.md

 # node-mysql-crud
-Crud operation with node.js and mysql
+Simple crud operation with node.js and mysql